 Assessment is now 100% terminal examination, as required by new government regulations.
 The new course CSIA is offering reflects these changes in education and our team of experienced staff has developed new resources for these students, including regular on-going assessment.
 Students are expected to have the highest expectations of their own achievement and are expected to complete all tasks thoroughly, to the best of their ability, showing consistent motivation and dedication to their language studies.

-Mandarin is part of the co-curricular programme at Nexus, which is open to all students at CSIA.
+Mandarin is part of the co-curricular programme at Nexus.
 Students study the basics of Mandarin: learning to talk about families, friends, food, hobbies, likes and dislikes.
 They are then able to engage in simple conversations with visiting guests from China and Singapore.
 Using the latest computer-aided language learning programs, students learn to read and write Chinese characters.
 The program also includes a cultural element, where students learn about festivals, tea drinking, heritage sites, calligraphy and poetry, often involving creative projects.

 Foreign Languages are necessary in most industry sectors due to the proliferation of multinational businesses, internet-based companies, and the onset of globalisation.